-At 19:30 EET on Wednesday the 25th October 2017, The Red House hosted a discussion with the renowned public intellectual, Ognian Minchev, on the changes taking place in our political landscapes.
+At 19:30 EET on Wednesday the 25th October 2017, The Red House hosted the first Ideological Trajectories: The New Dissidents discussion, talking to the renowned public intellectual, Ognian Minchev, about the changes taking place in our political landscapes.

 Ognyan Minchev has been a key public intellectual figure in the interpretation and analysis of the processes of democratic transformation in Bulgaria since 1989.
 Yet, with the onset of the so-called “refugee crisis” he has become increasingly critical of the European Union’s policies.
 Is this the result of ideological repositioning or a rational political analysis?